 The Annual Priorities are college-wide priorities that establishes a focus area within the Strategic Plan.
 In order to maximize our impact each year and recognizing that our resources may be limited, the College has collectively agreed to prioritize one area within the longer term strategic plans.
 The Annual Priority(ies) is a population, condition, or element of the College to which the institution will give special attention during a specific fiscal year in order to make significant progress in one issue.
 All areas, units/division, and offices/programs should contribute in some way to the Annual Priority.

 The Annual Plan operationalizes the College's Strategic Plan considering the Annual Priority.
 This provides the direction to the areas, units/divisions, and offices/programs as they articulate more specific goals and objectives.

-Focused plans revolve around cross-cutting issues which should be addressed by all levels of the Institution.
-By clearly articulating the priorities around these cross-cutting issues, focused plans encourages coordination and participation at all levels of the Institution.
+Some institutional-level plans revolve around cross-cutting issues which should be addressed by all levels of the Institution.
+By clearly articulating the priorities around these cross-cutting issues, these related plans encourage coordination and participation at all levels of the Institution.

 Program Review takes places every four years (every two years for Career Education

 programs).
 Offices/Programs examine the work completed since the last review to evaluate

 the progress towards achieving existing goals and outcomes.
 The review also involves